CVS Passport Photo: What You Need To Know

 Saving Money on Your CVS Passport Photo

 As far as professional passport photo services go, CVS is pretty reasonably priced.
 At most stores, you’ll pay around $16 for two passport photos.
 However, CVS is frequently offering discounts and running promotions that can save you money on these and other photo services.
 Before you head to your local CVS for a passport photo, be sure to check the CVS Photo website for current promo codes.
-At the time of this writing, the CVS website is offering a coupon for $2 off passport photo services that you can redeem by printing out or showing the coupon on your phone at the register.
+At the time of this writing, the CVS website is offering a discount for passport photo services that you can redeem by printing out or showing the coupon on your phone at the register.

 While $16 may seem like a lot of money to pay for two identical pictures, it is actually quite reasonable when you consider all the strict requirements that must be met when submitting a passport photo.
 CVS uses KODAK Biometric ID software to verify that all photos taken will conform to these requirements, which can save you a lot of time and hassle.
 And of course, submitting your photos correctly the first time will also save you the cost involved in having to re-submit an application.